nix-community/flakelight/api_guide.md

 To disable default formatters, set the `flakelight.builtinFormatters` option to false.

-You can set `formatters` to an attribute set, for which the keys are a bash case pattern and the value is the formatting command. `formatters` can optionally be a function that takes packages and returns the above.
+You can set `formatters` to an attribute set, for which the keys are a file name pattern and the value is the corresponding formatting command. `formatters` can optionally be a function that takes packages and returns the above.

 Formatting tools should be added to `devShell.packages` and all packages in `devShell.packages` will be available for formatting commands.